jedjoud10/jedjoud10.github.io/content/blog/cflake_rewrite.md

 5. Cool to toy with (especially messing around the rendering engine)

 **Goals with the rewrite:**
-1. Handle parallelism with shred, should be extendable to material system without much trouble
+* Handle parallelism with shred (or custom dispatcher), should be extendable to material system without much trouble
-2. Don't populate the code with "drop"s all over the place
+* Don't populate the code with "drop"s all over the place
-3. Multithreadable so we can execute multiple systems at the same time
+* Multithreadable so we can execute multiple systems at the same time
-4. No race conditions
+* No race conditions
-5. Not callable internally
-6. Modular/customizable so we can disable specific systems or resources when not needed
-7. Parallel GPU/CPU rendering using PHOBOS and 2 frames in flight
+* Parallel GPU/CPU rendering using PHOBOS and 2 frames in flight
+    * On second hand not really.
+As much as I love phobos in theory it's pretty unstable rn (panics without a good reason) even though the underlying code makes intuitive sense :(.
-8. Better use of async maybe?
+* Better use of async maybe?
-9. Somewhat unique to differentiate it from Bevy or any general 3D engine like Unity or Godot.
+* Somewhat unique to differentiate it from Bevy or any general 3D engine like Unity or Godot.
-10. Use community driven crates instead of building everything from scratch (if not necessary).
+* Use community driven crates instead of building everything from scratch (if not necessary).
-11. Use Vulkan and SOLELY Vulkan (through Phobos) with build-time compiled shaders
+* Use Vulkan and SOLELY Vulkan (through Phobos) with build-time compiled shaders
-12. Game editor possibly?
+* Game editor possibly?
 Would simply be a different executable that will modify scenes and allow you to quickly execute your code.
-14. Fast compile times (pls fix)
+* Fast compile times (pls fix)
-15. Doesn't run like absolute ass (should not be coping with sub 60 fps worst case)
+* Doesn't run like absolute ass (should not be coping with sub 60 fps worst case)
-16. Easy to maintain
+* Easy to maintain
-17. Does not commit war crimes
+* Does not commit war crimes
-18. Does not become a self ticking time bomb
+* Does not become a self ticking time bomb
-19. Follows all ethical rules of the human race
+* Follows all ethical rules of the human race

 **Bare bones stuff needed to get simple engine running:**
 1. Event execution through custom dependency graph